 I also like to keep single servings of some of my sauces that can be thinned out into soups at the ready — Pumpkin Coconut Cream and All-Around Vegetable are two of my favorites.
 I pre-mix them and pack them in glass jars to heat up in the microwave, just like I would heat up canned soup.
 I freeze ten or more jars at a time, then take a few out every Sunday as I get ready for the week ahead.
 I’m a big fan of soup for breakfast!
 I find it a warm invitation into the day as I finish unfolding from sleep.

 Sauces can also double as decadent sandwich spreads.
 Lately, I’ve been making a batch of pesto pizza pockets, and savory pancake or waffle sandwiches.
 I love these typically breakfast-only treats as an easy alternative to sandwich bread.
 Try either of these recipes with gluten-free alternatives!
-They might be just what you need to power you through the hectic season.
+They might be just what you need to power you through trying times.

 I cheat and use premade pizza dough for this recipe.
 You can certainly make your own from scratch if you prefer.
 I’m lucky enough to have a great bakery nearby that sells raw, frozen pizza dough.
 I find it’s well worth the price for the time it saves me.
 The potential for fillings is endless.
 One of my current favorites is Walnut-Parsley Pesto with roast chicken.
 These tidy little bites are great for taking on the go and you can enjoy them either hot or cold.
 Eat one any time for a snack, or have 2 or 3 for a full meal.